element-plus/element-plus/docs/en-US/component/input-tag.md

 # InputTag

-InputTag is a input component that can add content as a tag.
+The InputTag component allows users to add content as tags.

-## Basic usage
+## Basic Usage

-After pressing the Enter key, the input will be added as a value to the tag.
+Press the Enter key to add the input as a tag.

 :::demo